Photo by David Barajas on Unsplash

 What do we know about art and history, and why do we know it?

-As we are experiencing a global pandemic—a time that we will record in history books of the future—we’ve been thinking more about the power of recording present events.
+As we emerge into a post-pandemic world, we reflect on the events of 2020—a time that we will record in history books of the future.
+And we’ve been thinking more about the power of recording present events.

 Largely, what we know about the past is constructed by what has remained from that time—whether that's records, accounts, or objects.
 However, our understanding of the past is limited.
 Not every perspective, event, and creation lives to tell the tale.